 Combating sea-level rise in the country’s second-most vulnerable city to coastal flooding.
 Building more equitable public transportation in the sixth-most densely populated city in the U.S. Miami is staring down some of the nation’s most daunting civic challenges, and it’s Lucas Hernandez ’13’s job to empower community leaders to find answers.

-“I’m one person so I’m very busy,” says Hernandez, “but it’s a privilege to be in this position because my work is always driving toward community impact—whether that’s diversity in STEM, enhancing public education, or improving mobility in the city.”
+“It’s a privilege to be in this position,” says Hernandez, “because my work is always driving toward community impact—whether that’s diversity in STEM, enhancing public education, or improving mobility in the city.”

 Photo by Scott Cook